sakshisingh301/myleetcodedailyhussleInJava/README.md

 ##  Why?
 Because who needs caffeine when your own guilt keeps you awake and coding at 2 AM?

-##  The Vibe
-It’s not just practice anymore—
-it’s addictive, it’s fun, and it’s my daily dose of problem-solving endorphins.
-Consistency is the new motivation.

-This time I am leetcoding differently and will keep documenting my observation here

 ---
 *Welcome to my coding log — where brain meets hustle.*